 - Bitter melon (also commonly called bitter gourd) is a sour, green fruit is commonly eaten in Asia and used around the world for its many medicinal properties.

-- Benefits of bitter melon include increasing immunity, lowering diabetes symptoms, fighting free radical damage and inflammation, treating skin problems, improving digestion and helping to prevent cancer.
+- Benefits include increasing immunity, lowering diabetes symptoms, fighting free radical damage and inflammation, treating skin problems, improving digestion and helping to prevent cancer.

-- Bitter melon can be consumed raw, cooked or extract and tablet form.
-Between 1,000–2,000 milligrams of bitter melon extract daily (split into 2–3 dosages) is usually recommended for treating most conditions, although bitter melon should be avoided by pregnant women, those taking diabetic medications, and people recovering from surgery.
+- It can be consumed raw, cooked or extract and tablet form.
+Between 1,000–2,000 milligrams of this melon extract daily (split into 2–3 dosages) is usually recommended for treating most conditions, although bitter melon should be avoided by pregnant women, those taking diabetic medications, and people recovering from surgery.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!